jeremehancock/BashScripts/README.md

     [2020-10-01 00:58:00 CDT] - [bash_rc.aliases] Added some more descriptions.
     [2020-10-01 01:10:26 CDT] - [.gitconfig] Added a whole bunch of my git aliases. tag: v1.0.0 [2020-10-01 08:17:42 CDT] - [clear-cache] Delete broken symlinks in the ~/.cache directories.

+## launch-browser <browser-path>

+1. It detects if the user is running Wayland.
+If so, for Chromium-based browsers, it will pass the flags necessary for it to run in native-Wayland (not XWayland) for superior performance.
+2. It will always launch using the Gnome Keychain, so that you won't lose all of your cookies and permanent logins every time you switch to KDE, and vice-versa.

 ## ls-by-min <MB>